 Motivational interviewing is another effective tool used in addiction treatment programs, in which a therapist helps you identify inner motivations for changing your behavior.
 By tapping into internal drives rather than external motivations or reasons for getting sober, you have a far better chance of successfully beating your addiction.

 In some cases, psychodynamic therapy may be beneficial.
 However, psychodynamic therapy requires you to explore unresolved and often upsetting past memories, which are thought to cause current problematic behaviors.
 This is often painful for people at first and is not recommended for those who are new to sobriety.

 There are numerous options available to treat an Ativan addiction.
-Call us today at to learn about your addiction treatment options.
+Call us free today at to learn about your addiction treatment options.